w3yden/ultrascreen/README.md

 ## Download UltraScreen
 You can download desktop versions of UltraScreen for Windows and Linux (AppImage) at the [Release Page](https://github.com/w3yden/ultrascreen/releases).

-Now you can also use it directly in your webbrowser.
-(Link coming soon)
+Now you can also use it directly in your webbrowser at [w3yden.github.io/ultrascreen](https://w3yden.github.io/ultrascreen).
 ## Gallery

 ![alt text](https://github.com/w3yden/ultrascreen/blob/main/screenshots/Preview.png "")